What Does It Really Mean To Be A Bottom?

 In short, she says, by embracing acts that only bring us pleasure, that bring us freedom, we can find a subversive kind of liberation and power in being a submissive or a bottom.

-"I think the act of giving is more submissive," says 26-year-old Bethan, a submissive bisexual based in London.
+"I think the act of giving is more submissive," says Bethan, a 26 year old based in London, who is submissive and bisexual.
 "What tops do — give, rather than receive — can definitely be more submissive...
 Like if a woman is sitting on your face and using you for her pleasure, that feels like a dominant act."

 Advertisement